Instructor: Enrique Treviño

 The course grade will be based on:

-There will be homework due roughly every week.
-It will consist typically of a reading assignment (of the part of the book covered in class) and some problems.
+There will be written homework due roughly every week.
+The most recent homework will be posted in the announcements and a copy of all homeworks can be accessed here.
 Collaboration in the homework is permitted, but you are not allowed to copy someone else's work.
 The solutions must be written individually.
 You have to mention on your problem set the names of the students that you worked with.

 You are also welcome to contact me privately to discuss your academic needs.
 However, all disability-related accommodations must be arranged through Leslie Hempling in the Office Of Student Disability Services.